ILP Modulo Theories

 Figure~\ref{fig:bct-trans} defines the \emph{transition relation} $\longrightarrow$ of \bct{} (a binary relation over states).
-In the rules, $c$ and $d$ always denote integer linear constraints and simple equalities. $C$ (possibly subscribed) denotes an integer linear formula (set of integer linear constraints), while $D$ denotes a set of simple equalities. $C\ c$ stands for the set union $C \cup \{c\}$, under the implicit assumption that $c \notin C$; similarly for $D\ d$. $C$ and $D$ are always well-formed sets, \ie they contain no syntactically duplicate elements. $P$ and $P'$ stand for sets of syntactically distinct subproblems, while $A$ and $A'$ are integer assignments. $P \uplus Q$ denotes the union $P \cup Q$, under the implicit assumption that the two sets are disjoint. $F$ stands for a $(\Sigma \cup \Sigma_\Z)$-formula, where $\Sigma$ is the signature of $T$.
-The intuitive meaning of the different \bct{} rules is the following:
+In the rules, $c$ and $d$ always denote integer linear constraints and difference constraints. $C$ (possibly subscripted) denotes an integer linear formula (set of integer linear constraints), while $D$ denotes a set of difference constraints. $C\ c$ stands for the set union $C \cup \{c\}$, under the implicit assumption that $c \notin C$; similarly for $D\ d$. $C$ and $D$ are always well-formed sets, \ie they contain no syntactically duplicate elements. $P$ and $P'$ stand for sets of syntactically distinct subproblems, while $A$ and $A'$ are integer assignments. $P \uplus Q$ denotes the union $P \cup Q$, under the implicit assumption that the two sets are disjoint. \comment{$F$ stands for a $(\Sigma \cup \Sigma_\Z)$-formula, where $\Sigma$ is the signature of $T$.} The intuitive meaning of the different \bct{} rules is the following: